-The 2021 revised Patterns of Government is an important resource for elected and public officials, citizens, students, businesses, nonprofit organizations, educational institutions, and the general public.
-Patterns of Government also serves as the textbook for Citizens Academy, hosted by FOCUS Greater Syracuse.
-Local government courses at Maxwell School of Syracuse University and Newhouse School of Public Communications also use Patterns of Government as an educational tool.
-This book contains vital information that ordinarily can be found only when one researches multiple sources.
+This 2024 revised Patterns of Government is an important resource for elected and public officials, citizens, students, businesses, nonprofit organizations, educational institutions, and the general public.
+Patterns of Government also serves as the text for the Citizens Academy program, produced by FOCUS Greater Syracuse, Inc. Local government courses at Maxwell School of Syracuse University and Newhouse School of Public Communications also use Patterns of Government as an educational tool.
+This text contains vital information that ordinarily can be found only when one researches multiple sources.

-This informational book will help you understand how local governments are organized, the services they provide, and sources of funding.
-You will become aware of how tax dollars are used, the function and interaction of programs, and "who to call" for service and information.
-If the material in this book motivates civic trusteeship and mutual responsibility with governments, it has achieved its purpose.
+This information will help you understand how local governments are organized, the services they provide, and sources of funding.
+You will become aware of how tax dollars are used, the function and interaction of programs, and who to contact for service and information.
+If the material in this text motivates civic trusteeship and mutual responsibility with governments, it has achieved its purpose.

-Care has been given to updating the information for 2021 by Karina Freeland and Nicholas Piro, both students at the Maxwell School of Citizenship & Public Affairs.
-The 2021 updates were supervised by Austin Zwick, PhD, a faculty member at the Maxwell School and at FOCUS Greater Syracuse by Rita L. Reicher, PhD, executive director, Jessica Lisi and Dee Klees.
+Care has been given to updating select chapters in 2024 by Trisha Balani and Tyler Branigan, Maxwell School Policy Studies students.
+These updates were supervised by Rich Barton, PhD, an assistant teaching professor at Maxwell, Rita L. Reicher, PhD, acting executive director, and Alicia Ernest, Program Director, of FOCUS Greater Syracuse, Inc. In 2021, Karina Freeland and Nicholas Piro, both alumni of the Maxwell School, updated the select chapters, which was supervised by Austin Zwick, PhD, a faculty member at the Maxwell School and at FOCUS Greater Syracuse, Inc. by Rita L. Reicher, PhD, acting executive director, Jessica Lisi, and Dee Klees.
 Updates in 2018 were provided by Jack Schlosser and Samantha Trombley, students in the Maxwell School, and for 2015 by Mathew Mazer, a Policy Studies student at the Maxwell School.
-These updates were supervised and guided by William Coplin and Carol Dwyer, director of the Community Benchmarks Program (CBP), also at the Maxwell School; and Charlotte (Chuckie) Holstein, executive director emeritus and Dee Klees at FOCUS Greater Syracuse.
-In this edition the graphic design was created by Yu Ling, graduate student in public relations, Newhouse School of Public Communications.
-We express a hearty thank you for the excellence with which they completed their task.
+These updates were supervised and guided by William Coplin and Carol Dwyer, director of the Community Benchmarks Program (CBP), also at the Maxwell School; and Charlotte (Chuckie) Holstein, executive director emeritus, and Dee Klees at FOCUS Greater Syracuse, Inc. The graphic design was created by Yu Ling, graduate student of the Newhouse School of Public Communications.
+Some design aspects have been updated in accordance with the branding guidelines adopted by FOCUS Greater Syracuse, Inc. We express a hearty thank you for the excellence with which they completed their task.

-A warm and hearty thank you to all the government officials who provided the most current information.
+A warm thank you to all the government and community officials who provided the most current information.
 Their valuable contributions make this edition an important source of information.

-The original Patterns of Government was published by the League of Women Voters of the Syracuse Metropolitan Area in 1970 and revised in 1981, 1996, 2006, 2012, 2015, and 2018.
+The original Patterns of Government was published by the League of Women Voters of the Syracuse Metropolitan Area in 1970 and revised in 1981, 1996, 2006, 2012, 2015, 2018, and 2021.
 Since 2012, subsequent updates have been made by the CBP and posted on the FOCUS website: www.focussyracuse.org.

-The 2021 edition of Patterns of Government is sponsored by FOCUS Greater Syracuse, Inc. and the Community Benchmarks Program of the Maxwell School of Syracuse University.
+The 2024 edition of Patterns of Government is sponsored by FOCUS Greater Syracuse, Inc. and the Community Benchmarks Program of the Maxwell School of Syracuse University.